Death Before Dishonor Tattoos

 Death Before Dishonor by TattooJoe64 on DeviantArt from tattoo-joe64.deviantart.com

-My childhood friend's money is the motivation/death before dishonor tattoo.
-The phrase “death before dishonor” represents the willingness to die for something of great value.
-This type of tattoo is most popular as a patriotic tattoo design symbolizing the individual would rather die than let down the usa.
+“death before dishonor” tattoos have roots as old as the ancient romans.
+While communities that use the phrase differ, from the romans to the samurai, the meaning is the same: This type of tattoo is most popular as a patriotic tattoo design symbolizing the individual would rather die than let down the usa.

 Better To Die Loyal To Your Cause Or Loved One Than To Live In Dishonor.